ALL Metrics

 Participants and patient characteristic

-In accordance with the criteria of the institutional ethics committee, All participants provided written informed consent before they participated part in the study, and the Dr. Cipto Mangunkusumo Hospital’s Ethics Committee approved the study’s protocols (Ethics Reference Number: KET-1203/UN2.F1/ETIK/PPM.00.02/2023).
+In accordance with the criteria of the institutional ethics committee, all participants provided written informed consent before they participated part in the study, and the Dr. Cipto Mangunkusumo Hospital’s Ethics Committee approved the study’s protocols (Ethics Reference Number: KET-1203/UN2.F1/ETIK/PPM.00.02/2023).

 Saliva sample collection, DNA extraction, and sequencing